A Proclamation for Peace

 of my remaining days.

-Musicians include: Ben Tissell, Theresa Koon, Hannah Hillebrand, Sharon Fendrich, Talia Valdez, Shivani Joshi, Bhaskar Garguly, Rita Marquez, Inna Kovtun, Lamiae Naki and Nat Hulskamp.
+Musicians include: Ben Tissell, Theresa Koon, Hannah Hillebrand, Sharon Fendrich, Talia Valdez, Shivani Joshi, Bhaskar Ganguly, Rita Marquez, Inna Kovtun, Lamiae Naki and Nat Hulskamp.
 Engineered by Tommy Hazerian at Portland’s Dead Aunt Thelma Recording Studio,

 Our creative team includes: